Property market slowing down! Isn’t this what we’ve all been waiting for?

 The headlines are all doom and gloom.
 We’ve been here before, you know.
 Back in December 2008 we couldn’t pay people to take the plunge and buy property.
 The GFC had just hit and there was extreme uncertainty in the market.
 Then the Federal Government responded with various incentives to buy and we saw the market turn bullish again in 2009 and 2010.

 It slowed again in the spring of 2011 and stayed that way until the most recent boom took off in the beginning of 2013.

-In recent months we have again experienced uncertainty in the property market and many areas and price points have slowed down to a sluggish pace.
-In my experience, that means time to buy.
+Over the past year we have again experienced uncertainty in many areas and price points as we watch the property market slowing down to a sluggish pace.
+In my experience, that means time to buy – carefully of course.